-SINCE 2005, the thoughts of GENO PETRO--top producing Web 2.0 Realtor, Blogger & Chicago Buyers Agent.
+SINCE 2005, the thoughts of GENO PETRO--top producing Web 2.0 Realtor, Blogger & Chicago Broker.
 Organic Chicago Real Estate content, Short Sale advocacy, Chicago MLS Search Engine, and an eclectic sidebar of Real Estate links.
-(Swipe over any link below for a 'snap' preview)
+(Swipe over any link for a 'snap' preview)

 I'll be out of Chicago until the first week in May attending Bloundhound Unchained in Phoenix.
 It's all about web-centric real estate for the new millennium and how I can be more digitally attuned to your needs so it almost goes without saying, I'll be a desert wanderer among RE Web 2.0 geniuses.
 Hopefully, cyber-osmosis will be in order.
 Meanwhile, for your perusal, I've updated my following sites and tweaked the Archive pages a little (just in case you miss me).
 They are all hyper-linked so just click and smile.
 Also, my Chicago Top Ten Real Estate Deals link for May should be up by this weekend.

 Let this Google Map (now embedded in my sidebar to the right) assist you with your Chicago real estate search.
 Click the link and follow the instructions.
 So easy even a 52 year old can do it.
 And don't forget to subscribe to my Smarter Agent GPS phone app (also embedded in the sidebar).
 There is no cost to you and it is very, very cool.
 Isn't the 21st Century wonderful?
 Go Mobile, my friends.